TritonDataCenter/node-vasync/README.md

 by the "async" Node library, except that the returned object's fields represent a public interface you can use to introspect what's going on.

-The arguments are:
+* Arguments

     * worker: a function invoked as `worker(task, callback)`, where `task` is a task dispatched to this queue and `callback` should be invoked when the task completes.
     * concurrency: a positive integer indicating the maximum number of tasks that may be dispatched at any time.
 With concurrency = 1, the queue serializes all operations.

-The object provides the following method:
+* Methods

     * push(task, [callback]): add a task (or array of tasks) to the queue, with an optional callback to be invoked when each task completes.
 If a list of tasks are added, the callback is invoked for each one.

-The object also provides the length() method, the "concurrency" field, and hooks for "saturated", "empty", and "drain" for compatibility with node-async.
-In addition, several fields may be inspected to see what's currently going on with the queue, but **these fields must not be modified directly**:
+    * length(): for compatibility with node-async.

+* Read-only public properties (for debugging):

+    * concurrency: for compatibility with node-async
     * worker: worker function, as passed into "queue"/"queuev"
-* worker_name: worker function's "name" field
+    * worker\_name: worker function's "name" field
     * npending: the number of tasks currently being processed
     * pending: an object (*not* an array) describing the tasks currently being processed
     * queued: array of tasks currently queued for processing

+* Hooks (for compatibility with node-async):

+    * saturated
+    * empty
+    * drain

 If the tasks are themselves simple objects, then the entire queue may be serialized (as via JSON.stringify) for debugging and monitoring tools.
-Using the above fields, you can see what this queue is doing (worker_name), which tasks are queued, which tasks are being processed, and so on.
+Using the above fields, you can see what this queue is doing (worker\_name), which tasks are queued, which tasks are being processed, and so on.

 ### Example 1: Stat several files